leob/ionic-quickstarter/README.md

 The first two topics (Project structure and Gulp file) will be explained below.

-To keep this README readable (it's already too long), I'm putting the rest of the information in the Wiki.
+To keep this README short (it's already too long), I'm putting the rest of the information in the Wiki.

 My intention is to keep this starter app up to date with newer Ionic/library/tool versions, and to add more features and improvements; see "To do's and Roadmap" in the Wiki.